tronprotocol/pm/TRON Core Devs Meetings/Meeting 71.md

 - **Boson**

-    The unified exception handling is all in [`Util.java`](https://github.com/tronprotocol/java-tron/blob/release_v4.8.3/framework/src/main/java/org/tron/core/services/http/Util.java); the PR has been merged, so everyone can take a look.
+    The unified exception handling is all in [`Util.java`](https://github.com/tronprotocol/java-tron/blob/release_v4.8.3/framework/src/main/java/org/tron/core/services/http/Util.java), and the PR has already been merged.
 For the message returned to the client, only four cases are checked there, and only those four return the message as is.
 Anything new should be handled in the same place.

 - **Tina**